airthreesixty/website-air360/content/en/homepage.md

 ::home-page-hero
 #description
-Air360 allows you to maximize the potential of your e-commerce site and increase conversion rates while maintaining traffic.
+eCommerce experience insights that help you spot all opportunities to increase conversion & prioritize decisions to boost revenue fast.
 ::

 ::company-logos